sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

  But in the case of having many CPUs, for example 20 CPUs, there will be long queues of CPUs wainting to get in.
 Fortunately, it is easy to improve.
 Many parts of the operating system are independent of one another.
-For example, there is no proble wit one CPU running the scheduler wihle another CPU si handling a file system call and a thrird one wi processing a page fault.
+For example, there is no problem wit one CPU running the scheduler wihle another CPU is handling a file system call and a thrird one wi processing a page fault.

- This observation leads to splitting the operating system nto independen critical regiions that don not interact with one another.
+ This observation leads to splitting the operating system into independent critical regions that don't interact with one another.
 Each critical region is protected by its own mutex, son only one CPU at a time can execute it.

 ### Preemtion and context switching in Linux kernel

 #### What is preemption?

 Preemption means forcefully taking away of the processor from one process and allocating it to another process.
-Switching

 Switching from one running task/process to anothe process is known as contex switch.

 In the linux kernel, the scheduler is called after each timer interrupt (that is, quite a few times per second).
 It determines what process si to run next on a variety of factors, including prioriy, time already run, scheduling policy...

-The difference betwwen preemption and context switching?
+#### what is the difference between preemption and context switching?

 - Preemption : firing of a timer interrupt is preemting the current running process and running the interrupt service routing of timer interrupts.
 - Context switch: what happens when the kernel alters the state of the processors (the registers, mode and stack) between one process thread's context and another.
 `context_switch()` function is called in the kernel.

-To search for the context_switch in the linux kernel code:
+To search for the `context_switch` in the linux kernel code:

 ```
 grep -nr 'context_switch()'
 ```

 It is defined at: https://elixir.bootlin.com/linux/v6.0/source/kernel/sched/core.c#L5131

 ```